University Accreditation & Partnerships

 Institutional accreditation is critical.
 Here’s why:

-Strayer University has five distinct accreditations or certifications from respected organizations that attest to our academic quality.
+Strayer University has distinct accreditations or certifications from respected organizations that attest to our academic quality.
 These organizations recognize universities that meet or exceed their standards for higher learning.

 The student chapter of the Society for Human Resource Management (SHRM) provides its members education and information services, conferences and seminars, government and media representation, and publications that equip current and future human resource professionals to become leaders and decision-makers within their organizations.